Resources to Learn More

 The American Jewish World Service has partnered with Equal Exchange to create the Better Beans Program that encourages Jewish congregations, community organizations, and individuals to buy top-quality kosher coffee beans and chocolate while supporting the efforts of small growers and co-operatives in the developing world.
 Equal Exchange contributes 15 cents to AJWS’s “Fighting Hunger from the Ground Up” for every pound of Better Beans chocolate or coffee purchased.

 The Rabbinical Assembly (Conservative Movement) passed a resolution on Fair Trade at is annual meeting in early 2012, encouraging its member synagogues and other affiliates to purchase Fair Trade products when available.
+Here is a link to the text of the resolution.

 The Religious Action Center (RAC) of the Reform Movement passed a resolution in 2002 promoting the purchase of fair trade coffee by its congregations.
 The website provides background information.